254Sidney/Admin-panel-php/README.md

   <h1>Introduction</h1>

-The PHP Admin panel (PAP) is a free open source project bullied for PHP developer in order to produce time and effort during development cycle
+The PHP Admin panel (PAP) is a free open source project bullied for PHP developer in order to reduce time and efforts during development cycle

 This Version counted as V 0 which mean that you can modify and customize as what fits you and feel free to update us with any suggestion or enhancement.